xinzhili/db-mcp-server/README.md

    - Use environment variables: `-e TRANSPORT_MODE=sse -e CONFIG_PATH=/app/my-config.json`
    - Override the entrypoint: `--entrypoint /app/server freepeak/db-mcp-server -t sse -c /app/my-config.json`
    - Use shell execution: `freepeak/db-mcp-server /bin/sh -c "/app/server -t sse -c /app/my-config.json"`
+6. **Wait-for-it.sh Missing or Not Working**: If you see errors related to wait-for-it.sh:
+   - Make sure the file exists in your project directory
+   - Ensure it has executable permissions: `chmod +x wait-for-it.sh`
+   - Check for proper line endings (use Unix-style LF, not Windows-style CRLF)
+   - If you're still encountering issues, you can modify the docker-compose.yml to use service healthchecks instead

 ### Logs